-Primary (under grate), secondary (air wash) and tertiary air is automatically controlled by the single control lever at the bottom, underneath the stove door.
-The centre position is the OFF position and closes off combustion air to the firebox.
-The off position should only be used if absolutely necessary for very slow burning and when burning wood will cause the glass to become blackened, the chimney to gradually become tarred and smoke to be emitted from the stove.
+Secondary (air wash) and tertiary air is automatically controlled by the single control lever at the bottom, underneath the stove door.
+Fully OUT is the maximum burning rate position.
+Normal burn rate is approximately two notches out.
+The fully IN position is the OFF position and closes off combustion air to the firebox.
+The off position should only be used if the stove is out, if closed when burning wood will cause the glass to become blackened, the chimney to gradually become tarred and smoke to be emitted from the stove.

-Wood burning: Move the lever fully to the left for maximum air to start or revive a wood fire.
-Returning the lever towards the centre position will reduce the air supply progressively to reduce the burn rate.
-The nominal burn rate is usually achieved when the stove is fully warmed up (2-3 loads of logs) and burning dry hardwood logs by having the lever very approximately 18-20mm (1 to 2 clicks) from the centre position.
+Wood burning: Move the secondary air control knob fully OUT for maximum air to start or revive a wood fire.
+Returning the lever towards the last notch or two position will reduce the air supply progressively to reduce the burn rate.
+The nominal burn rate is usually achieved when the stove is fully warmed up (2-3 loads of logs) and burning dry hardwood logs by having the lever very approximately 1 to 2 notches out from the close position.
 This is only a rough guide as flue and fuel conditions will vary the required position.
 The fire will automatically be supplied with the correct mix of secondary and tertiary air for complete combustion.
 The maximum position conveniently provides a boost of primary air as well to get new fuel burning quickly in order to minimise smoke.
 Do not leave on maximum setting unless monitoring the fire to ensure over firing damage does not occur.
+ALWAYS maintain flames above the logs until fully burned to charcoal - this will ensure minimal smoke and emissions.
+The forked end of the tool can be used to slide the control knob in and out or used the gloves provided.

-Smokeless/Coal fuel burning: Move the air control lever fully to the right side for starting or reviving a coal fire.
-Returning the lever towards the centre position will reduce the air supply progressively to reduce the burn rate.
-The fire will be supplied with the correct amount of primary air for combustion of smokeless briquetted fuels and a small amount of secondary/tertiary air for completing combustion.
-Do not leave on maximum setting unless monitoring the fire to ensure over firing damage does not occur
+Smokeless/Coal fuel burning: Move the primary air control lever fully to the LEFT side for a smokeless coal fire.
+Moving the lever towards the right side closed position will reduce the air supply progressively to reduce the burn rate.
+Set the secondary air on the first notch from closed in order to keep a small supply of secondary air above the fuel for best results.